Clash of the Champions: Clash of the Champions XXVIII

 Clash of the Champions XXVIII took place on August 24, 1994, in Cedar Rapids, Iowa, from the Five Seasons Center.

-Early on the show, Hulk Hogan was attacked by a masked man (played by Arn Anderson, though in the storyline the assassin was eventually revealed as Brutus Beefcake).
+Early on the show, Hulk Hogan was attacked by a masked man (played by Arn Anderson, though in the storyline the assassin was eventually revealed as Brother Bruti).
 Steamboat suffered a career-ending back injury during his match.
 He would however make a brief in ring return for the WWE in 2009.